 Silver is the easiest mismatched colour to spot because it has so many shades.
 Check the image above and see for yourself.

-Spend time looking in detail for unusual or excessive wear.
-Door mirrors, peddles, carpets and handles can indicate a cars genuine condition.
+When looking at how to buy a used car spend time looking in detail for unusual or excessive wear.
+Door mirrors, foot peddles, carpets and handles can indicate a cars genuine condition.

 Examine the steering wheel for excessive wear and tear.
 Low mileage cars should have a steering wheel that looks practically new.